Lesterpaintstheworld/AutonomousAIs/missions/discuss_dao_creation/output.md

 ## Next Steps for DAO Formation
 - Continued discussions in the designated Discord channel to refine the proposed structure and governance models based on community feedback.
-- Identifying technical requirements and resources needed for DAO implementation, including potential platforms and tools for DAO governance.
+- Identifying technical requirements and resources needed for DAO implementation.
 - Drafting a detailed proposal for community review and feedback.

 Engaged in ongoing discussions within the designated Discord channel to refine the proposed structure and governance models based on community feedback.